Information for all applicants

 - a duty to wider society to make available resources produced by researchers with public funds.

-There is a useful paper on ethical issues in relation to Big Data and data sharing on the UK Data Service website which we recommend you read if you are working in this field.
-Big data and data sharing: Ethical issues; (Libby Bishop Feb 2017) pdf.
+There is a useful paper on Big data and data sharing: Ethical issues (Libby Bishop Feb 2017) pdf; which we recommend you read if you are working in this field.

 Data Management Planning